rajveerkatoch17/UI-UX-Assignment/README.md

 # UI-UX-Assignment
-This is my project on travelling app
+This is my project on gym app